-However, we ultimately were unable to determine whether our products were "DRC conflict free" in 2020 due to (1) the difficulty inherent in obtaining complete and accurate information from entities that are far-removed from us in the supply chain and (2) our corresponding inability to determine definitively the country of origin of a portion of the conflict minerals that we used in our products.
+However, we ultimately were unable to determine whether our products were "DRC conflict free" in 2021 due to (1) the difficulty inherent in obtaining complete and accurate information from entities that are far-removed from us in the supply chain and (2) our corresponding inability to determine definitively the country of origin of a portion of the conflict minerals that we used in our products.

 All of the tires that we manufacture contain bead wire, which in turn contains tin (except for radial aircraft tires).
-An indeterminate portion of the tin that is incorporated into the bead wire we use is ultimately provided to us through our suppliers by Alpha, Malaysia Smelting Corporation, Metallo Belgium N.V., Thaisarco and Yunnan Tin Company Ltd. An indeterminate portion of the tungsten that is incorporated into tungsten-studded winter replacement tires is ultimately provided to us through our suppliers by Masan Tungsten Chemical LLC, Xiamen Tungsten (H.C.)
-Co., Ltd. and Xiamen Tungsten Co., Ltd.
+An indeterminate portion of the tin that is incorporated into the bead wire we use is ultimately provided to us through our suppliers by the six smelters identified above.

-Appendix A to this Report sets forth the potential countries of origin of the necessary conflict minerals in our products that are supplied to us by the eight smelters identified above.
+Appendix A to this Report sets forth the potential countries of origin of the necessary conflict minerals in our products that are supplied to us by the six smelters identified above.
 In order to determine the related mines or locations of origin of those conflict minerals, we relied upon the due diligence measures described above and found:

-Alpha stated in its Supply Chain Conflict Minerals Policy that it "is committed to purchasing Conflict Minerals and other materials only from environmentally and socially responsible suppliers that do not finance or benefit armed conflict or human rights abuses."
-The RMI RCOI Report indicated that Alpha may indirectly source some raw materials from the Covered Countries.
+- Alpha stated in its Supply Chain Conflict Minerals Policy that it "is committed to purchasing Conflict Minerals and other materials only from environmentally and socially responsible suppliers that do not finance or benefit armed conflict or human rights abuses."
+The RMI RCOI Report indicated that Alpha may indirectly source some raw materials from the Covered Countries. - Malaysia Smelting Corporation stated in its Responsible Minerals Sourcing Policy Statement that it sources between 15-20% of its tin from predominantly artisanal miners in Central Africa, including Rwanda and the southern Katanga Province of the DRC.
+The RMI RCOI Report indicated that Malaysia Smelting Corporation may directly source some raw materials from the Covered Countries.